-Join Chris Orwig for an in-depth discussion in this video Choosing collections to synchronize in Lightroom for desktop, part of Learn Lightroom Mobile: The Basics.
+Join Chris Orwig for an in-depth discussion in this video Choosing collections to synchronize in Lightroom for desktop, part of Learning Lightroom Mobile.

 - In order to have a connected and synchronized workflow between Lightroom for desktop and Lightroom for mobile, we need to begin by creating some collections in Lightroom for desktop.
 So, here what I want to do is provide a little bit of a refresher on how we can create collections.
 I'll show you a few different techniques.
 And then I'll also talk about how we can select collections to synchronize them so that begin to work on those images and video files on those other devices.
 All right, well, let's get familiar with Lightroom for desktop for a moment.
 Here you can see I have a folder of images, and if I scroll down even further, you can see I have a number of different collections down here.

 And basically, I have all of my collections in one main collection set which is called Shoots.
 And so, when I open that up, you can see, I have a number of different shoots, and if we click on those, you can see that there are different images inside of those various shoots.
 Now, there's another one that I want to create here, which, this was for one of my other courses.
 For one of those courses I did a few different shoots and one of them was for a person holding a prop.
 And so, here you can see I have some photographs.
 And one of the reasons why it's nice to create collections is it just gives you another way to group or organize your images together, and, second, it's just essential if you want to use Lightroom for mobile.